 Rovos Rail Golf Safari Journey Overview

-This unforgettable Rovos Rail journey commences in Pretoria and travels east towards the spectacular Drakensberg escarpment en route to Nelspruit.
-Guests have the unique opportunity to play golf on the presigious Leopard's Creek Golf Course or to enjoy a game drive in the world famous Kruger Park followed by lunch.
+Rovos Rail has designed a charming nine-day Golf Safari to entertain the most avid golfer.
+At all locations, there are voluntary trips for the entertainment of non-playing guests.
+This impressive journey commences in Pretoria and travels to the dramatic Drakensberg escarpment en route to Nelspruit.
+Guests have the unique possibility to play golf on the prestigious Leopard Creek Golf Course or to enjoy a game drive in the world famous Kruger Park followed by lunch.
 Tee off at the Royal Swazi Golf Club, near Manzini in Swaziland, while non-golfers visit the Ngwenya Glass Factory, lunch at Guava Galleries followed by a game drive in the Mkhaya Game Reserve.
 Then it's on to Zululand for game viewing in the Hluhluwe Game Reserve.

 Play one of South Africa's finest courses, the Durban Beachwood Country Club, while non-playing guests enjoy a city tour of Durban followed by lunch at the Golf Club.
 In the foothills of the imposing Drakensberg Mountains 18-holes await at the Champagne Sports Resort, with a guided tour of the Battlefields a further highlight for non-golfers.
 Relax as the train travels north towards the magnificent resort of Sun City in the Pilanesberg Mountains.
 A full day is spent at this world-famous facility before departing for Pretoria where this memorable journey ends.